 The Right Story Wins the Deal

 To help salespeople tell the right story to win the deal, we need to harness the combined expertise of both marketing and sales.
 But because of the massive complexity in the enterprise today (thousands of product permutations, 20+ storage repositories hosting millions of pieces of content) and so many different ways of helping your customers, no human can do it on their own.
-To leverage the complexity and the corpus of knowledge as a strategic differentiator really requires a predictive engine that incorporates everything you know as an organization about what’s most likely to help win each sales cycle.
+To leverage the complexity and the corpus of knowledge as a strategic differentiator requires a predictive engine that incorporates everything you know as an organization about what’s most likely to help win each sales cycle.

 Sell Smarter by Being Relevant

-Predictive/relevance engines that are commonplace in other industries – think of Netflix or Amazon – can be used to solve sales productivity mediocrity.
+Predictive/relevance engines commonplace in other industries – think of Netflix or Amazon – can be used to solve sales productivity mediocrity.
 Predictive models that understand who you are and that can make inferences about what you’re looking for.